Skip to main content

 Ice damming: What it is and tips to avoid it

-What is ice damming?
+What is an ice dam?

-Ice damming generally results from heat rising within the home and into a poorly insulated or poorly ventilated attic space.
+Ice damming generally results from heat rising within the home and into a poorly insulated or ventilated attic space.
 This heat melts the snow and ice on the roof, causing meltwater to run down the roofline.
 When the water contacts the cold edge of the roofline, it then refreezes and creates an ice dam.

-This trapped water further backs up beneath the shingles and eventually works its way inside the home through the ceiling and walls.
+This trapped water backs up beneath the shingles and eventually works its way inside the home through the ceiling and walls.
 Untreated, this cycle will repeat itself throughout the winter months, with the potential to cause significant damage.

-How can I prevent ice dams?
+How to prevent ice dams?

 In winter, you might also wonder why your roof has so many icicles compared to your neighbour’s house, even though your homes look similar.